Rangers call-up Kumar Rocker hits 7 in electric MLB debut

 He also went down in history as First MLB player of Indian descent.

-Rocker’s most impressive move was easily his slider, which MLB pipeline he has a 70 on a scale of 20 to 80.
+On a scale of 20 to 80, Rocker’s slider, which he scored a 70 on in MLB pipeline, was undoubtedly his most impressive move.
 According to Baseball Savant, Rocker threw 33 sliders in his 74 pitches and generated 13 strikeouts in 21 swings.

 It’s a loud debut for a player with plenty of background.